-- CO 1.
-This course will be familiarized the students with the transformation taking place in urban India. - CO 2.
-The content of the paper will sensitize students to different aspect of urban life i.e. its problems and efforts to solve them. - CO 3.
-Students will also come to know about problems of urban life India. - CO 4.
-By studying this paper students able to Understand the Urban planning and Development.
+CO 1.
+This course will be familiarized the students with the transformation taking place in urban India.

+CO 2.
+The content of the paper will sensitize students to different aspect of urban life i.e. its problems and efforts to solve them.

+CO 3.
+Students will also come to know about problems of urban life India.

+CO 4.
+By studying this paper students able to Understand the Urban planning and Development

-Units nits Existing Syllabus I Introduction a) Meaning, Nature, Scope and Importance of Urban Sociology. b) Meaning, Nature, types of Urban Society. c) Sociological Importance of Ancient and Medieval cities.
-10 II Urbanization in India During Modern Times.
+Units Existing Syllabus Total Hours 50 I Introduction a) Meaning, Nature, Scope and Importance of Urban Sociology. b) Meaning, Nature, types of Urban Society. c) Sociological Importance of Ancient and Medieval cities.
+10 II Urbanization in India During Modern Times. a) Trends and Patterns of Urbanization. b) Factors of Rapid Urbanization. c) Over Urbanization.
 10

-a) Trends and Patterns of Urbanization.

-b) Factors of Rapid Urbanization.

-c) Over Urbanization.

-III Rural - Urban Migration 10

-a) Causes and Trends of Migration.

-b) Consequences of Migration.

-c) Metropolitan Growth and Mega cities.

-IV Problems of Urban Life.
+111 Rural - Urban Migration a) Causes and Trends of Migration. b) Consequences of Migration. c) Metropolitan Growth and Mega cities.
+10 IV Problems of Urban Life. a) Slum and Slum growth b) The Problems of Housing c) Environmental Pollution.
+10 V Urban Planning and Development. a) Policies and Programmes NGO b) Problems of Urban Management. c) Urban Government - Structure and Function.
 10

-a) Definition and Growth of Slum.

-b) The Problems of Housing, Population Expansion.

-c) Environmental Pollution.

-V Urban Planning and Development.
-10

-a) Policies and Programmes NGO

-b) Problems of Urban Management

-a) Urban Government - Structure and Function.